OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 ================================================================================

-A core plugin for QGIS which opens the door to a large family of processing tools is the Processing Toolbox.
+A core plugin for QGIS which opens the door to a large family of processing tools is the Processing Toolbox (formerly named the SEXTANTE Toolbox).
 It acts as a standardized wrapper around a number of other sets to tools.

 ..
 TBD: Cameron's review comments: